This is a complete guide to lunges vs. squats.

-The good thing about squats is that they are not particularly difficult to learn due to their nature; and on top of that, they engage pretty much all the muscles of the lower body.
+The good thing about squats is that they are not particularly difficult to learn due to their nature, and, on top of that, they engage pretty much all the muscles of the lower body.

-Should You Squat Regularly?
+Should You Squat Daily?

 Of course, you can start off with just your body weight.